lovette/bootstrap-bash/README.md

 ---
 Getting started is easy.

-1. Create a configuration file
+1. Create a configuration file (optional)
 2. Create a directory containing one or more modules
 3. Create a directory containing one or more roles

 Configuration File
 ---
-The configuration file is a shell script that can customize default configuration variables.
+An optional configuration file can be created to customize default configuration variables and define (and export) any other global variables that modules can reference.
+This is a normal shell script that is sourced at runtime.
+If the `-c` argument is a directory, a file named `bootstrap.conf` can be placed in the directory or an `etc` subdirectory.

 These default variables may be overridden if necessary: